Rohde & Schwarz: Civil analytic and electronic test equipment for microwave and HF

 The company supplies measurement solutions for cellular and wireless technologies from 6G, 5G, LTE, GSM, UMTS/HSPA(+), CDMA2000 to Bluetooth, GPS and wireless Internet access via WLAN and WiMAX.
 It offers devices for the development and production of chipsets, mobile devices and base stations.
 Network operators use Rohde & Schwarz products to plan, build and monitor their networks.
 R&S has developed suitable signal generators and analyzers for 5G and LTE Advanced.

 Rohde & Schwarz develops measuring devices for radio links as well as radar and satellite communication systems for the aviation and defense industries.
 The company also offers complete systems for EMC and field strength meters.
 These are used for example to detect electromagnetic interference in automotive electronics.

 Broadcast technology

 From the early days R&S developed transmitter for various use.
 After WW II the company developed transmitters and instruments for radio and TV broadcasting.
-Rohde & Schwarz provides transmitters for analog and digital TV; in the US also in the ATSC standard, in Asia and South-America for ISDB-T and in DVB-T2 for europe.
+Rohde & Schwarz provides transmitters for analog and digital TV; to the US for the ATSC standard, to Asia and South-America for ISDB-T and to Europe for DVB-T2.

-By acquiring smaller companies since 2015, R&S can offer a whole portfolio also for TV- and radio production, as well as transmitting the program.
+By acquiring smaller companies since 2015, R&S can now offer a whole portfolio for TV and radio production, as well as for transmitting the program.